How REITs do cross-portfolio reporting when properties use different PMS systems

 - Varies by connector; often delayed

-- Cross-PMS normalization
+- Cross-PMS schema unification

 - Partial; connector-dependent; no unified schema across PMS